Power Maxed Racing: Audi S3 Saloon (2026)

-Touring Car Trophy
+Other Touring Car Ventures

-Vauxhall Astra (2019)
+Touring Car Trophy (2019)

 Power Maxed Racing entered a BTCC-spec Vauxhall Astra in the finale of the 2019 Touring Car Trophy for series organiser Stewart Lines.

-TradePriceCars.com (2020)
+TCR UK (2020)

 Power Maxed Racing has announced it will make the move into TCR UK for the 2020 season full-time in partnership with TradePriceCars.com.
 The team will run a Cupra León TCR in the series, with Trade Price Cars owner Dan Kirby the driver.

 Engineering

 Power Maxed Racing are renowned for their skills in project management.
 From initial design, through development, to finished product, the company has built a number of successful racing cars being campaigned across Europe.